Tips for Packaging High-Value Parcels, E-commerce, and More: 2026 Guide

 FAQ: Your Questions About Professional Packaging

-📦 What sizebox should I use for a 10 kg package?
+📦 What sizebox should I use for a 10-kg package?

 🫧 Howmany layers of bubble wrap are needed?

-💧 Howto safely package liquids?
+💧 Howdo you safely package a liquid?

-🛡️Can inadequate packaginginvalidate my Claisy insurance?
+🛡️Could improper packagingvoid my Claisy insurance?

-This is not mandatory for standard packages, but it is strongly recommended for high-value shipments (> €1,000).
-Take Packaging photos of Packaging photos from several angles, showing the tape and label.
-This evidence may be requested by the insurer in the event of Dispute .
+This is not required for standard packages, but it is strongly recommended for high-value shipments (>€1,000).
+Take Packaging photos from multiple angles, Packaging photos the tape and the label.
+The insurer may request this evidence in the event of Dispute .

-Single wall corrugated cardboard (one corrugated layer) is suitable for lightweight, non-fragile products weighing up to 5 kg.
-Double wall corrugated cardboard (two layers) is the professional standard for most shipments (5-20 kg).
-Triple wall corrugated cardboard (three layers) is reserved for very heavy, very fragile, or very high-value products (> €2,000).
+Single-wall corrugated cardboard (one corrugated layer) is suitable for lightweight, non-fragile items weighing up to 5 kg.
+Double-wall corrugated cardboard (two layers) is the industry standard for most shipments (5–20 kg).
+Triple-wall corrugated cardboard (three layers) is reserved for very heavy, highly fragile, or high-value items (>€2,000).

 To go further

-• 1.
-Damaged Reused Cardboard
+1. Damaged Reused Cardboard

-• 4.
-Packaging Unsuitable for the Type of Product
+4. Packaging Unsuitable for the Product Type

-• 5.
-Insufficient or Faulty Tape
+5. Insufficient or Faulty Tape

 Sources and Data:

-Complete Protection: Packaging + Tailored Insurance
+Comprehensive Protection: Packaging + Tailored Insurance